The meeting of Marius Sestier and H. Walter Barnett

 Interestingly, Harry Rickards and family were on the Polynésien from Melbourne to Sydney.
 Almost certainly Sestier and Rickards met on the ship, so did this somehow get confused to Sestier meeting Barnett?

-But Barnett's name has not been found in many passenger lists and indexes of lists for 1896, both for departing and arriving passengers in England and Australia.
+And Barnett's name has not been found in any passenger list or index of a list for 1896, both for departing and arriving passengers in England and Australia.
 This does not mean, of course, that he did not travel from or to Australia in this year: his name might have been misspelled in a list or mistranscribed, or might somehow have been omitted from a list.
-Or he might have travelled under a pseudonym, or even had his name removed from published lists.
+Or he might have travelled under a pseudonym (or even had his name removed from lists that were published).

 A more prosaic version of the meeting is that Barnett, as a photographer, was a customer of the Lumières, maybe using or marketing their famous Blue Label photographic plates, and that he was therefore an obvious person for Sestier to contact when he reached Sydney.19